 Children are encouraged to set, monitor progress and review their personal learning targets.
 This is done in conjunction with the class teacher and parents.
-Within the SEN Review process, children's views about their learning are sought and recorded in different ways as appropriate, e.g. through pictures, adult scribing, individual conferencing with the class teacher.
+Within the SEN Review process, children's views about their learning are sought and recorded in different ways as appropriate, e.g. through pictures, adult scribing, etc.